Murgueros

 Crossing the hallway

-She was shaking her nightgown
+She shook her nightgown

 We are the murgueros, coming back